Friedrich Welwitsch, Thomas Baines, and David Livingstone: The Discovery of...View

 - Handbrake on

-- vehicle in straight position
+- keep car in a straight position

 - Stones in front and behind the intact tires

 - keep a straight stable position of the jack